 Individuals who are concerned that someone they know or love is abusing benzodiazepines should keep in mind that although these drugs are legally manufactured and prescribed by doctors, they are acutely addictive and available for sale on the street.

 A review of the physical and psychological symptoms associated with benzodiazepine use illuminates the many dangers inherent in abusing this type of prescription drug.
-Benzodiazepine abuse that approaches or is at the overdose mark may cause the following symptoms to emerge:
+Benzodiazepine toxicity may cause the following symptoms:5

 - Physical weakness

 - Inability to defend oneself in the case of an attack or threat

 - Death (Rare when abused on its own, fatal overdose may occur when a benzodiazepine is mixed with alcohol.)

 If a person chronically abuses benzodiazepines, the following symptoms may emerge: